How Fast Do ZZ Plants Grow?

 "Pothos plants are incredibly hardy plants: I've seen these guys survive drought, root rot, pests, and curious kids pulling on the vines," explains Cate Kowalsky, Plant Expert at DaHaing Plants.
 "They love to grow and explore their surroundings, and can handle most any environment."

-Pothos plants need 10-12 hours of bright indirect light daily.
+Pothos plants, commonly known as Devil’s Ivy or by the latin name, Epipremnum aureum, need 10-12 hours of bright indirect light daily.
 However, because they are resilient and adaptable, they can survive in medium-light or even low-light conditions.

 As with all plants, Pothos use photosynthesis for “food” to grow.
 Because they need sunlight to do this, Pothos growing in little light may produce new growth slower than others.
 Plants in low light conditions compensate by producing more chloroplasts, causing the leaves to become greener and lose some of their variegations, especially in heavily variegated varieties like satin Pothos and silver Ann.